Sep 29, 2021 • 2 min read

 Well, perfect!
 Since we are told, first and foremost by Duolingo, that 15 minutes a day is enough to learn a language, why not do it over coffee?
 Which becomes the pretext and the subject of the session.

-drinking it, and its social role was a first trigger of the theme.
+and its social role was a first trigger of the theme.

 Then we realize that coffee, whether for American, Latino, French, Italian or Arabic people, has a key role.